+Registry

+Total number of RFCs sent during the reporting period 3

+for financial investigations for legal aid

-Total number of RFCs sent during the 1
+Total number of RFCs sent during the reporting period 2

-reporting period for asset recovery for fines
+for asset recovery for fines and reparations

-and reparations

-Average time needed for reply 4 months
+Average time needed for reply 124

-% of positive replies to RFCs during the 16 %
+% of positive replies to RFCs during the reporting period 40%

-reporting period

-- 31. Regarding this key cooperation matter, the Court is thankful to the HWG cooperation co-facilitators for the efforts put forward in the course of 2019 and 2020, in furtherance of the Paris Declaration on cooperation regarding financial investigations and asset recovery of 2017, which forms a very useful basis for further discussions and concrete enhancements regarding cooperation in this area. - 32.
-The OTP and the Registry have continued to approach several State Parties on a bilateral basis during the reporting period to explore with them ways to access information in a timely manner and identify focal points among the relevant authorities and fast track channels to ensure preservation of relevant information.
+- 31. Regarding this complex cooperation matter, the Court is thankful to the HWG cooperation co-facilitators for the efforts put forward in the course of 2019 and 2020, in furtherance of the Paris Declaration on cooperation regarding financial investigations and asset recovery of 2017, which forms a very useful basis for further discussions and concrete enhancements regarding cooperation in this area. - Thanks to a generous donation by France, the Court will also organise a first meeting of operational focal points designated to assist the Court in the implementation of its requests for identification, seizing and freezing of assets.
+The objective will be to develop a network of operational focal points who are both familiar with domestic requirements and ICC procedures.
+The OTP and the Registry have continued to approach several States Parties on a bilateral basis during the reporting period to explore with them ways to access information in a timely manner and identify focal points among the relevant authorities and fast track channels to ensure preservation of relevant information.
 Reference is made here to paragraphs 48 to 56 of the 2018 ICC Report on Cooperation, which detail the specific legal and operational framework in which the Court seeks cooperation from States and other stakeholders in the area of financial investigations and recovery of assets.
 The Court also continued its efforts to exchange with States to improve its requests and explain it specific mandate to States as recommended by the Assembly of States Parties following the Paris Declaration.
-In support to its investigative activities, the OTP has also approached private entities and experts to seek their support and advice to review and improve as needed its investigative practices and methodologies in this area.
-The Registry continued to raise the importance of this issue during high-level and technical meetings and virtual contacts undertaken during the reporting period, notably with countries in Latin America, as well as in Western and Eastern Europe. - 33.
-During the reporting period, the Registry continued to face difficulties in obtaining diligent replies from States in this area, which is highlighted by the data provided above.
+In support to its investigative activities, the OTP has also continued to approach private entities and experts to seek their support and advice to review and improve as needed its investigative practices and methodologies in this area.
+During the reporting period, the Registry sent fewer new requests for cooperation in this area focusing its efforts on obtaining replies from existing pending requests and analysing replies received.